GILBERT SIGNAL ENGINEERING

-The second motion shown on right of chart gives you the dash and is made exactly as above
+The second motion shown on right of chart gives you the dash and

-or interval.
+motion represents front or interval.
 One front motion is given

 completion of a message.
-In making

-letter of the alphabet say
+In making a letter of the alphabet say

-the letter Q four strokes are made ;
+the letter Q four strokes are made ; i. e.
 LEFT LEFT RIGHT LEFT.

 It is not necessary to pause at position in going from extreme

 22 GILBERT BOY ENGINEERING

 at the completion of each

 letter.
 Then continue to finish your word and to give the front

-especially on a windy day, but experience will teach you how it is best to avoid a
+especially on a windy day, but experience will teach you how it

-together makes a strong pole 69 inches
+ferrules, and when fitted together makes a strong pole 69 inches

 long.
 The flag is made fast to pole by means of three ties of

 tape.
-These are looped through

-eyes on pole.
+These are looped through brass eyes on pole.

 Two flags, the size of each being 2 feet square, are provided,

 packed in a canvas kit about 2 feet in length.